Wfrestrepo/VirtualBox-Lab-Overview/README.md

 Installing different roles:

 After adding Active Directory and DNS on our Server 2019, we are going to click to promote this server to a domain controller and give it the name “cyberlab.com” The computer will ask you to reset to apply the changes.
 Right after you will find a new profile to access, this becomes your new domain controller.
 Another important point is that these VMs are bridged to our physical network, and if you want to run these machines on a sandbox environment, you will need to press Ctrl > H a new menu will ask you to create the environment.
 Once is created, you will change the network settings of the machines you want to connect to the sandbox, from Bridge to the Host-only Adapter.

 ## Conclusion

-Using virtual machines (VMs) is an easy and safe approach to creating, testing, and managing various operating systems simultaneously.
-At our organization, our top priority is security, and deploying updates in these environments is an essential component of our policies and patch management strategies, without disrupting normal operations and preserving business continuity.
+Using virtual machines (VMs) is an easy and safe approach to create, test, and manage various operating systems simultaneously.
+Deploying updates in these environments is an essential component of our policies and patch management strategies, without disrupting normal operations and preserving business continuity.